ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### io

-- Check file flags for elektraIoFdSetFlags: file flags must be exactly one of: read only, write only or read write _(Richard Stöckl @Eiskasten)_
+- Check file flags for `elektraIoFdSetFlags`: file flags must be exactly one of: read only, write only or read write _(Richard Stöckl @Eiskasten)_
 - <<TODO>>
 - <<TODO>>